Home | Markdown | Gemini

 Introduction

-Together, these form the "PLG" stack (Prometheus, Loki, Grafana), which is a popular open-source alternative to commercial observability platforms.
+Together, these form the "PLG" stack (Prometheus, Loki, Grafana) extended with Tempo for distributed tracing, which is a popular open-source alternative to commercial observability platforms.

 All manifests for the f3s stack live in my configuration repository: